 Class Loaders

-A separate class loader is used to load the classes of each plugin.
+Each plugin has a dedicated class loader, which is used to load the plugin's classes.
 This allows each plugin to use a different library version, even if the same library is used by the IDE itself or by another plugin.

 Overriding IDE Dependencies

 scope.
-For this setup, to use project defined dependency instead of the bundled IDE version, add the following snippet to your Gradle build script:
+For this setup, to use a library dependency declared by a plugin instead of the version bundled in the IDE, add the following snippet to the Gradle build script:

 By default, the main IDE class loader loads classes that are not found in the plugin class loader.
 However, in the plugin.xml file, you may use the <depends>